xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-CREATE.OBJECT   Creates an object
+CREATE.OBJECT&nbsp;&nbsp;&nbsp;Creates an object

-FONT.PROPERTIES   Applies a font to the selection
+FONT.PROPERTIES&nbsp;&nbsp;&nbsp;Applies a font to the selection

-OBJECT.PROTECTION   Controls how an object is protected
+OBJECT.PROTECTION&nbsp;&nbsp;&nbsp;Controls how an object is protected

-PLACEMENT   Determines an object's relationship to underlying cells
+PLACEMENT&nbsp;&nbsp;&nbsp;Determines an object's relationship to underlying cells

 Return to [top](#E)